MrBski/Studio-Engine-Log/docs/blueprint.md

 - Performa Tracking: Tracks vessel performance data such as fuel consumption, speed, and voyage details.
 - Data Synchronization: Allows users to import, export, and sync data with a server or local files for backup and sharing.
 - Snapshot Saving: Allows users to take snapshop images of the performed calculations using html2canvas.
 Snapshots can be used to look up historical information of performed calculations.
-- Anomaly Detection Tool: AI-powered tool that analyzes engine log data and identifies potential anomalies or deviations from normal operating parameters, suggesting possible causes and recommended actions.
-The tool will look for drops in pressure, spikes in temperature or pressure, changes in fuel usage etc.

 ## Style Guidelines: